chef/chef-oss-practices/governance.md

 ## End of Life for a Project

 Sometimes in the life of a project, there comes a time where the humans contributing to it have reasons to stop.
 Maybe a new project is developed that solves the original problem better.
-Maybe the humans have other priorities in there life.
+Maybe the humans have other priorities in their life.
 Whatever the reason, we intend for the project to clearly communicate how well-supported it is.

 For Chef Software (the company) to continue providing resources to a project, there must be two or more Chef employees active in the project.
 At a point where Chef Software has decided to reduce or end involvement with a project under its purview, the project owners will make announcements, post notices, and archive the repository in according to the [communication plan for project end-of-life](communication/project-eol.md).